GWEN NGWENYA | SA’s welcome lean into privately delivered public services

 What would a deliberate approach look like?
 A strategy would consider, ideally sector by sector, policy issues linked to private participation in public services:

-- whether or how to minimise the double burden that currently falls on households and businesses that contribute to taxes while also funding private alternatives across a multitude of areas.
+- Whether or how to minimise the double burden that falls on households and businesses that contribute to taxes while also funding private alternatives across a multitude of areas.

 • Ngwenya chairs the American Chamber of Commerce (South Africa) Policy Forum.
 She writes in her personal capacity.